casangi/casagui/docs/source/design/boundary.rst

 :xref:`gclean` is a Python class which encapsulates the process layer of interactive clean.
 It allows for automated testing of all of the process interface of interactive clean as part of the standard (non-interactive) testing of the process layer.

-It implement the functionality of :xref:`tclean` in a way that is usable by interactive clean.
-Scientifically the behavior of :xref:`gclean` is equivalent to :xref:`tclean`, but modifying :xref:`tclean` is difficult because it is used extensiviely in a production environment.
+A :xref:`gclean` object is constructed with input parameters that are relevant to interactive use.
+:xref:`gclean` implements the functionality required for iterative image reconstruction using calls to :xref:`tclean` for the residual update step, calls to :xref:`deconvolve` for the model update step, and methods to manage iteration control state and checks for global stopping criteria.
+Iteration control state is maintained as a Python dictionary that grows with each set of iteration blocks that are executed, and summarizes the entire convergence history of the imaging run.
+This :xref:`returndict` is returned to the GUI and used to update the contents of the convergence plots and convergence state messages.

-A :xref:`gclean` object is constructed with the subset of :xref:`tclean` parameters which are relevant to interactive use.
-It implements a Python generator which returns a series of :xref:`returndict`.
-This dictionary is a regular python dictionary which accumulates information as processing progresses. :xref:`gclean` deviates somewhat from the typical generator by including an :code:`update` function which accepts a dictionary of parameters to change for the next generation step.
+:xref:`gclean` deviates somewhat from the typical generator by also including an :code:`update` function which accepts a dictionary of parameters to change for the next generation step.
 These parameters are the modifications the user has indicated from the interactive clean GUI.

-Internally, :xref:`gclean` uses the :xref:`tclean` and :xref:`deconvolve` tasks to perform model image based reconstruction of interferometer data.
-The steps that are performed are
+The callbacks implemented within :xref:`gclean` are :

-    :green:`construct gclean object` -- :code:`cl = gclean(...)` the :xref:`gclean` object is
+    :green:`construct gclean object` -- :code:`cl = gclean(...)`
+    The :xref:`gclean` object is
-    constructed with a subset of :xref:`tclean` parameters.
+    constructed (with a subset of :xref:`tclean` parameters).
 Internal state is initialized, but no processing is done.

-    :green:`retrieving next convergence dictionary` -- :code:`next(cl)` the imaging iterations
+    :green:`run one set of iterations and retrieve the next convergence dictionary` -- :code:`next(cl)` One model update step (deconvolution) is run, followed by one residual update step (major cycle).
+    For the initial call,
-    are controlled by the stopping criteria :code:`niter`, :code:`cycleniter` and :code:`threshold`.
-The next dictionary will be returned after the stopping criteria are met, after one major cycle is complete or after an error is encountered.
+    only one residual update step is run.
+Iteration control state is defined by user-supplied parameters of code:`niter`, code:`nmajor`, :code:`cycleniter` and :code:`threshold` and a series of ordered stopping criteria.
+The code:`next(cl)` function exits, and a dictionary returned after one major cycle is complete, after an error is encountered, or after global convergence criteria have been satisfied.
 The :code:`mask` which is provided specifies the area of the image cube to which the imaging algorithm should be applied.
 If no :code:`mask` is supplied, no processing is performed.

-    :green:`modifying stopping criteria` -- :code:`cl.update( {...} )` the purpose of
+    :green:`modifying iteration control setup` -- :code:`cl.update( {...} )`
+    The purpose of
     interactive clean is to allow for adjustments to the :code:`mask` and control parameters as processing progresses.
-This adjustment can be done before each successive convergence dictionary is returned.
-This update is optional and retrieving all dictionaries generated is expected to create the same final image as running :xref:`tclean` with no pauses in processing.
+This adjustment can be done before each call to code:`next(cl)`.
+This update is optional and retrieving all dictionaries generated is expected to create the same final image as running :xref:`gclean` in a loop with no pauses in processing.
 The entries which can be supplied in the dictionary parameter are :code:`niter`, :code:`cycleniter`, :code:`niter`, :code:`nmajor`, :code:`threshold`, and :code:`cyclefactor`.
     :code:`update` returns a tuple composed of an error code and a message.